timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ## Explanation

-This method can be used to create a lot of users very quickly.
+This method can be used to create many users very quickly.
+Change the range of numbers and it will create that many users.
+For example, `1..10000` will create 10,000 users.

 ### Cmdlets used